 This is important for you to know that not all AF Nikon Lenses will Autofocus on the Z system.
-If you are coming from a DX Nikon Camera, with DX lenses or third party (for example Sigma) lenses, there is a big chance that your lenses are autofocusing on your DX body but won’t on the Z mount.
+If you are coming from a DX Nikon Camera, with DX lenses or third party (for example Sigma) lenses, there is a big chance that your lenses are autofocusing on your DX body but the auto-focus may not work on Z mount

 It does support all FX lenses but for DX only AF-S Type G/D/E, AF-P type G/E, AF-I type D and AF-S support autofocusing (says on Nikon USA site).
 I used to use my 50mm 1.8 D on a DX body with perfectly working autofocus or my Sigma 10-20mm that doesn’t autofocus anymore when I use it on the Z mount with FTZ.

-Overall built quality of the camera body is great.
+The Nikon Z7 and Nikon Z6 body have a great built quality.
 The lenses are lightweight (which is the whole point of switching to mirrorless.
 But the lens hood seems like not too great quality plastic compared to other Nikon lens hoods.
 It’s a small detail but I could feel the difference right away after unpacking.
-But there is no compromise in the built quality of the Camera body.

 As you must have known by now from other blogs and reviews that the Z cameras only take XQD Cards.
 Which means if you dont own one and you’re an SD card user, there’s an expense of $129 for a 64 GB Sony XQD Card + a reader which might cost the same.
 There are rumors (that always turn out real) about Nikon about to release their own XQD cards, which will probably cost the same.

 Overall verdict, in simple words, It’s worth an upgrade 🙂